night-codes/euphoria/README.md

 0.2.1 - Async call for functions
 0.2.2 - Work without clusters: **require('euphoria').cluster(false);**, fixed sudden cessation of work worker`s
 0.2.3 - Fixed some bugs
 0.2.4 - Added asynchrony in the non-clustered operations
+0.2.5 - Balance between the load and the speed in async mode as for me;) (added some asynchrony in JSON stringify).
+Unified order of arguments.

 ## License
 Copyright (c) 2014 Oleksiy Chechel.